arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 To add text to the icon we can use `fa-layers-text` selector inside `fa-layer` as shown below

-Here we are adding date to the calender icons using `fa-layer-text`.
+Here we are adding date to the calendar icons using `fa-layer-text`.

 ```
 <fa-layers>